Skip to main content

 For employers

-Thoughtful consideration of gender issues is rooted in providing safe, inclusive work environments and public spaces where all people are treated equally and fairly, irrespective of where they may be on the gender, sexual orientation and sexuality spectra.
+Thoughtful consideration of gender issues is rooted in providing safe, inclusive work environments and public spaces where all people are treated equally and fairly, regardless of gender identity, sexual orientation, or sex.

 This discussion of gender issues is aided by looking at some of the terms used in understanding gender concepts.
 Please see above for definitions.